marrakchino/neos/hello_world/README.md

 functions/variables are still in their original state (not clean at all).

 The code will be revisited gradually to only keep the strict minimum.

+## License

+Unless a used file contains its own copyright/license, these files are licensed under the MIT license.